 - no require to disclose financial statements in the stock market;

-JSC formation must be approved by Ukrainian financial authority (NATIONAL SECURITIES AND STOCK MARKET COMMISSION).
+JSC formation must be approved by the Ukrainian financial authority (NATIONAL SECURITIES AND STOCK MARKET COMMISSION).

-What is the minimum tax per year to keep Ukrainian company active?
+What is the minimum tax per year to keep the Ukrainian company active?

 If your Ukrainian company doesn’t conduct any official business in a given year, there is no need to file or pay taxes.
 Unlike in many other countries, there are no minimum taxes or fees that a company must pay to avoid dissolution by the Ministry of Justice.
 However, if your business has not submitted any financial statements within 3 years, this can be grounds to initiate company dissolution (though even then this almost never happens).